 DANGER!
 Keep all persons out of the path of moving equipment and logs when operating sawmill or loading and turning logs.
-Failure to follow this will result in serious injury.

-DANGER!
-Always be sure the blade is disengaged and all persons are out of the path of the blade before starting the engine or motor.
-Failure to follow this will result in serious injury.
+Ensure the blade is disengaged and all persons are out of the path of the blade before starting the engine or motor.